 As you would expect, solar roof tiles are considerably more expensive than standard roof tiles and much, much more expensive than a standard solar system.

 In addition to this, the installation of a solar roof isn’t just a quick panel installation.
 It involves removing and replacing part of your roof.
 It’s many times more expensive than a standard solar system.

-Roof tile solar is upwards of 5 times the cost of regular solar.
+A roof tile solar system is upwards of 5 times the cost of regular solar.

 Prices of BIPV are reducing, of course, but standard solar PV Systems have also dropped dramatically.
 A 4kw integrated system will cover a huge chunk out your roof, whereas you could choose a much simpler and efficient regular solar system for a tiny fraction of the cost.